Facebook Marketing For eCommerce & Dropshipping: Tips To Succeed

 - WeVideo: This tool lets you make and edit videos on any device, including Chromebook, Windows, Mac, and mobile.

 9. Do Split Testing

-If you’re new to Facebook marketing for dropshipping, it can take time to figure out which products are winners and create a high performing ad.
-Most of your time initially will be spent testing – and not only is that okay, it’s very much expected.
+If you’re new to Facebook marketing for dropshipping, it can take time to figure out which products are winners and create a high-performing ad.
+Most of your time initially will be spent testing – and not only is that okay, but it’s also very much expected.

 Plan to test different products, along with different copy, images, offers and audience targeting to see what works best for your brand.
 You’re going to want to get really familiar with Facebook’s split testing feature (also known as A/B testing).

 This feature lets you directly compare two or more ads with slight changes.
 For example, you can test the same exact ad on different audiences, or the same ad copy and audience, but with a completely different image.

 There are infinite ways you can go about it, so it’s important to have a strategy in mind going in.
 For a beginner, finding the right audience is likely an important goal.